dalenewman/Cfg-NET/Articles/Autofac.md

 Dependency Injection with Autofac
 ==================================

-The `CfgNode` class has two constructors.
+The `CfgNode` class constructor accepts an optional array of dependencies.
-One has parameters, the other doesn't.

-### Cfg-NET Default
+### Cfg-NET by Default

-If you want to use Cfg-NET with it's default, built-in capabilities, use the parameter-less constructor on your top-level model like this:
+If you want to use Cfg-NET's default, built-in capabilities, don't pass parameters into the
+`CfgNode` constructor.

+As seen in the [README](https://github.com/dalenewman/Cfg-NET/blob/master/README.md), the `DatabaseAdmin` top-level class doesn't use the base constructor all:

 ```csharp
 public class DatabaseAdmin : CfgNode {